 Starchitects on the Line

 Frank Gehry's IAC Building (2007) – a billowing, white-glass structure often compared to a wedding cake – is one of a growing number of starchitect creations appearing around railway-turned-urban-park, the High Line.
 The most prolific of these is Renzo Piano's new Whitney Museum (2015).
 Dramatically asymmetrical and clad in blue-gray steel, the building has received significant praise for melding seamlessly with the elevated park.
 Turning heads eight blocks to the north is 100 Eleventh Ave (2010), a 23-story luxury condominium by French architect Jean Nouvel.
 Its exuberant arrangement of angled windows is nothing short of mesmerizing, both cutting-edge in its construction and sensitive to the area's heritage.
 That the facade's patterning evokes West Chelsea's industrial masonry is not coincidental.

-The area's newest darling is Zaha Hadid's apartment complex at 520 West 28th St (2017).
-Rising 11 stories, the luxury structure is the Iraqi-British architect's first residential project in the city, its voluptuous, sci-fi curves to be complimented by a 2500-sq-ft sculpture deck showcasing art presented by Friends of the High Line.
+In 2017 the area welcomed Zaha Hadid's apartment complex at 520 West 28th St. Rising 11 stories, the luxury structure was the Iraqi-British architect's first residential project in the city, its voluptuous, sci-fi curves complimented by a 2500-sq-ft sculpture deck showcasing art presented by Friends of the High Line.
 Sadly the Pritzker Prize–winning architect wasn't able to see its completion; Zaha Hadid died at the age of 65 in 2016.